Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 $attestationStatementSupportManager->add(new PackedAttestationStatementSupport());
 ```

+*Please note that at the moment the `packed` attestation statement does not support ECDAA and self attestation statements.

 ### Attestation Object Loader

 This object will load the Attestation statements received from the devices.
-It will need the CBOR Decoder an dependency.
+It will need the CBOR Decoder as dependency.

 ```php
 <?php